hankui/In-season-crop-type-mapper/README.md

 # Reference
 More details can be refer to a paper:
-Zhang, H. K., Shen, Y., Zhang, X., Che, X., Yang, Z., et al. (2025), A near real-time crop type mapper for the conterminous United States, In review.
+Zhang, H. K., Shen, Y., Zhang, X., Che, X., Yang, Z., et al. (2025), Robust and timely within season conterminous United States crop type mapping using the time series transformer architecture, In review.

 This Transformer-based model is based on the classifying the raw irregular time sereis (CRIT) model: